umich-brcf-bioinf/Jacquard/doc/summarize.rst

 Description
 -----------
-The summarize command uses the Jacquard-specific tags to aggregate caller information from the file, providing a summary-level view.
-The inclusion of summary fields, such as averages, helps you to easily determine which are the true variants.
+The *summarize* command uses the Jacquard-specific tags to aggregate caller information from the file, providing a summary-level view.
+Summary fields (e.g. average allele frequency) can highlight interesting variants.

 The summarized format tags contain the prefix 'JQ_SUMMARY'.